gmu-techman-2020/business-deck/text/08-financials.md

 To achieve this growth, Verkilo seeks funding via an equity placement to make investments in a variety of areas and fund cash flow requirements for the next 24 months of operation.
-The Company is seeking
- $2 million to finance these activities.
+The Company seeks $SEED-AMOUNT to finance these activities.

 Table: Fundraising Rounds